romainVala/SIAM/README.md

    git clone https://github.com/romainVala/SIAM
    ```
 2. Go into the repository (the folder with the pyproject.toml file) and install:
-   optionally create a conda env before the following commande ()
+   optionally create a conda env before the following commande
    ```
    pip install -e .
    ```
-   when testing on windows, I have to remove the -e flag ... (no idea why)
+   when testing on windows, I had to remove the -e flag ... (no idea why)
 3. Per default, model parameters will be downloaded to ~/siam_params/v0.1.
 If you
    wish to use a different folder, open HD_BET/paths.py in a text editor and
    modify `folder_with_parameter_files`